-Instead of delaying or interrupting his fighting career, Tunney’s service in the military only advanced it.
-Stationed in France, he participated in boxing shows which were highly popular with the servicemen, competing against other soldiers both American and French and winning the American Expeditionary Forces’ light heavyweight championship.
-Thus, by the time he returned from his tour of duty his mind was made up: he would seek his fame and fortune with his fists.
-His success abroad gave him a head start and his manager, Doc Bagley, billed him as “The Fighting Marine,” and set about getting Tunney the matches and the experience he needed to develop his craft.
-Gene reeled off a long string of wins, mostly knockouts, which soon had the fight mob sitting up and taking notice of his smooth boxing style, impressive speed, and a straight right that packed some serious thunder.
+At eighteen Gene turned pro, despite the fact his parents still held hopes he would become a priest.
+Instead, when America entered World War I, Tunney joined the Marines and his military service helped to advance his boxing career.
+Stationed in France, he competed in various fight cards against other soldiers, both American and French, and he won the American Expeditionary Forces’ light heavyweight championship.
+By the time he returned from his tour of duty, his mind was made up: he would seek his fame and fortune with his fists.
+His manager, Doc Bagley, billed him as “The Fighting Marine,” and set about getting Tunney the matches and the experience he needed to develop his craft.
+Gene reeled off a long string of wins, mostly knockouts, which soon had the fight mob taking notice of his smooth boxing style, impressive speed, and a straight right that packed some serious thunder.

 The first major step forward came in July of 1921 on the undercard of one of the biggest fights in boxing history, Jack Dempsey vs Georges Carpentier.
-Tunney had yet to establish a reputation outside of the boxing crowd, so all could be forgiven for not giving him too much notice.
+Tunney had yet to establish a reputation outside of the boxing crowd, so all could be forgiven for not giving him too much notice that day.
 The massive make-shift stadium at Boyle’s Thirty Acres was barely half full when he dispatched his opponent in the seventh round, but it was still a great chance to attract some much-needed attention.
 And after his win, Tunney stuck around, securing a spot at ringside to watch closely as “Kid Blackie” battered “The Orchid Man” and stopped him in round four.
 Then and there, the crazy dream began to take shape.
-“Someday,” the always analytical Tunney no doubt thought to himself as he noted openings and faults.
+“Someday,” the always analytical Tunney no doubt thought to himself as he watched and noted openings and faults.
 “Maybe someday.”

-By 1925, America’s best light heavyweight was raising eyebrows from coast to coast as he openly campaigned for a chance at the heavyweight crown atop Jack Dempsey’s head.
+By 1925, America’s best light heavyweight was raising eyebrows from coast to coast as he now openly campaigned for a chance at the heavyweight crown atop Jack Dempsey’s head.
 Few took his challenge seriously.
-Dempsey had now assumed the status of a living legend, his image that of the most savage and brutal warrior the ring had ever seen.
+Dempsey had now assumed the status of a living legend, his image that of the most savage and brutal warrior the ring had ever known.
 His most recent defense of his title had been a scintillating two round brawl against the giant from Argentina, Luis Firpo, and since that thrilling victory he had been busy making money with public appearances and exhibitions.
 Tunney added some substance to his challenge with a knockout win over top heavyweight Tommy Gibbons, a fighter Dempsey had defeated on points, but still, the vast majority of the public saw “The Fighting Marine” as no threat to “The Manassa Mauler.”

 First, Tunney was famously bookish, a trait which simply did not mesh with his chosen profession.
 Who ever heard of a professional prizefighter who loved to read Shakespeare and counted among his friends people like George Bernard Shaw?
 The public was naturally suspicious of a public figure who, instead of pandering to the masses, appeared to stand apart from them.
 Second, Tunney himself was suspicious of the press and maintained frosty relations with reporters, resenting to the utmost their interest in his private affairs; naturally, his public image suffered from the unsympathetic treatment which resulted.
-And third, he scored his greatest and most unlikely victories over a famed champion when he was at the height of his popularity.
+And third, he scored his greatest and most unlikely victories over a famed champion who was at the height of his popularity.
 The public had grown to love Jack Dempsey and couldn’t help resenting the man who brought him down.

 And finally, there was something just too perfect about Tunney, a quality that evoked incredulity.
 An exemplary student; an exemplary soldier; a near-perfect pugilist; and to top it all off he married into an incredibly wealthy family, his bride daughter to one of the founders of the Carnegie Steel empire.
 He went on to become a successful businessman in his own right, serving on various boards of directors, while hobnobbing with the social elites and the cream of European society.
-Is it any wonder the American public, which found itself mired in the Great Depression within a year of his retirement, could never take him to their bosom the way they did Dempsey, the former hobo?
+Is it any wonder the American public, which found itself mired in the Great Depression within a year of his retirement, could never take him to their bosom the way they did Dempsey, the former “hobo”?